 »We train muscles and the ability to be guided by our own desire.
 We cultivate devotion.
 What moves us and how can we bring solidity into movement?«

 »MFK Bochum« is a group composed of artists Katarína Marková, Franziska Schneeberger and Marlene Ruther.
 The artists came together in 2018, during the Scenic Research course at Ruhr-University Bochum.
 A wide range of artistic and political interests unites the three, from eco-feminist theory to somatic body techniques to transport policy developments in the Ruhr-Area.
 In their work practice they move between performance, theory, dance, visual art and are focusing more and more on the field of dance and art education.
 In 2020 the group was a Christoph-Schlingensief-Fellow of the Szenische Forschung and the Kunststiftung NRW.
 In 2021 they received a Flausen Research Scholarship with their project "Radical Nonverbals".
-In the winter semester of 2022, the group has a teaching assignment for theater studies at the Ruhr-University Bochum.
+In the winter semester of 2022/23, the group had a teaching assignment for theater studies at the Ruhr-University Bochum.

 Katarína Marková (*1992 in Martin, SVK) moves and lives on the trajectory between Bratislava and Bochum.
 Her artistic work oscillates between site-specific art, installations and performance art.
 Feminism and New Materialism form the philosophical ground for her artistic practice.
 Her artistic research focuses on the following questions: how do power structures and power control tools define what is illuminated and representative?
 And what remains in the dark?
 Primary materials of her projects are site-specific environments and her (trained) body, which enter into intra-actions with each other.
 She works alone and in collaboration with other human and non-human bodies within temporary collectives.
 In addition to her artistic practice, she works in the form of educational workshops with children, young people and old adults in the field of theater and movement.
 She graduated from Masaryk University in Brno (Czech Republic) with a degree in Theatre Studies and in 2019, she received an MA Scenic Research at Ruhr-University Bochum.